Ukraine Airlines crash: Victims' relatives demand answers | DW | 09.01.2020

 While information about the crash remained limited, US intelligence officials said there was no immediate evidence the jet was shot down, according to the Associated Press.

-Ukrainian president Volodymyr Zelensky declared January 9 a day of national mourning on Thursday.
+Ukrainian President Volodymyr Zelenskiy declared January 9 a day of national mourning on Thursday.

-Zelensky said he would be speaking by telephone with Iranian president Hassan Rouhani to help establish what went wrong on the flight.
+Zelenskiy said he would be speaking by telephone with Iranian President Hassan Rouhani to cooperate on establishing why the flight went down.

 At this point several possible explanations for the crash are possible, the president added, and asked that people refrain from feeding conspiracy theories or jumping to conclusions.